U.S. senators urge FTC to probe Tesla over self-driving claims - Up News Info

 Article content

-SAN FRANCISCO — Two U.S. senators on Wednesday pressed the Federal Trade Commission to probe Tesla , saying the company has misled consumers and endangered the public by marketing its driving automation systems as fully self-driving.
+SAN FRANCISCO/WASHINGTON — Two U.S. senators on Wednesday pressed the Federal Trade Commission (FTC) to probe Tesla, saying the company has misled consumers and endangered the public by marketing its driving automation systems as fully self-driving.

-“Tesla and (CEO) Mr. (Elon) Musk’s repeated overstatements of their vehicle’s capabilities…put Tesla drivers – and all of the traveling public – at risk of serious injury or death,” Senate Democrats Richard Blumenthal and Edward Markey said in a letter to newly appointed FTC Chair Lina Khan.
+“Tesla and (CEO) Mr. (Elon) Musk’s repeated overstatements of their vehicle’s capabilities … put Tesla drivers – and all of the traveling public – at risk of serious injury or death,” Senate Democrats Richard Blumenthal and Edward Markey said in a letter to FTC Chair Lina Khan.

 Article content